jawj/bear-test/README.md

 If you need to change any settings, such as the WebSocket port, these are in `~/.ws2s/config.json`.

-Note: other tunneling libraries are available, but have not been evaluated.
+Note: other tunneling libraries are available, but have not so far been evaluated.

 ## Build